Vale Park, South Australia: History

 The western side of current-day Ascot Avenue (section 478), although also settled early in the state's life, had a slow development.
 Sir John Morphett originally owned the section, but later settled at Cummins.
 Vale House was built around 1840, and still stands today next to its gatehouse, making it the oldest residential building in South Australia.
 Sold in 1841 by Morphett to Sarah August of the business syndicate August, Cooke & Co. the property was originally known as Syleham.
-It was sold in 1850 to West End Brewery founder W.H.
-Clark and then Philip Levi settled there in 1858.
-Historical figures associated with the property include Colonel Frome, Levi and his descendants, Sir Richard Chaffey Baker, George Downer, Edward Meade Bagot, and John Barker.
+The Cookes originated from British Honduras, and had owned a slave-run mahogany cutting business.
+After Cooke ran into financial trouble in 1843, the property was leased to the Surveyor-General, Colonel Frome, and later West End Brewery founder W.H.
+Clark.
+Clark purchased the property in 1850, and then Philip Levi settled there in 1858.
+His family owned the property until 1949, when it was bequeathed to the Walkerville Council.
+Historical figures associated with the property include Levi and his descendants, Sir Richard Chaffey Baker, George Downer, Edward Meade Bagot, and John Barker.
 The land was primarily settled by Philip Levi, an early pastoralist of South Australia.
 The former Levi property is located at the bottom of Lansdowne Terrace, adjoining the River Torrens.
 Further east of Levi's property was Vale Farm, on which stood the timber Manning House, surrounded by flower gardens, which was at one time the home of Colonel Frome.
 In the 1930s the area began to be associated with Willow Bend, a nearby poultry farm.
 Development began to increase in the early-to-mid 20th century, when allotments were advertised.

 The modern suburb of Vale Park was developed throughout the late 1950s through to the early 1970s, in the Enfield Council area.
 The primary years of development were 1959–1962.
 In 1970, Ascot Avenue was constructed with a bridge across the River Torrens, replacing Lansdowne Terrace as the main thoroughfare, which changed the nature of the suburb, as it was effectively split in half, resulting in a distinct variance in the character of housing on both sides of the suburb, also in part because of the originally differing council boundaries.
 Today the land value in Vale Park is very high.
 Much of the original housing stock of the suburb has been undergoing demolition and renewal since the 2010s, with subdivisions of varying degrees occurring as a result of urban infill.